dv1/gst-vmeta/README.md

 -----------------

 * `vmetadec` : video decoder plugin
+* `vmetaxvsink` : modified version of the xvimagesink that comes in the gst-plugins-base package;
+  the modifications pass on the physical pointer of DMA buffers directly, instead of memcpy'ing the frame pixels (*NOTE*: this sink will only work properly with Marvell's dovefb Xorg driver)

 Dependencies
 ------------

 You'll need a GStreamer 1.0 installation, and Marvell's IPP package.
+To get the vmetaxvsink plugin to work, you need an Xorg installation, and the dovefb Xorg driver from Marvell.

 Building and installing